MyParcelCOM/docs/content/api/resources/statuses.md

 weight = 17
 +++

 Statuses are informative states which some resource can have attached as a relationship.
+Our statuses are separate resources instead of an enumerable property on for example a shipment.
+This makes it possible to fetch an up2date list of all our statuses, including a description and level of success.
+If we used an enumerable property, adding a new status would require external code to be updated.

 ## Status